openstack/ironic/install-guide/source/setup-drivers.rst

    default is fairly conservative, as setting this timeout too low can cause older BMCs to crash and require a hard-reset.

-Bare Metal service supports sending IPMI sensor data to Telemetry with pxe_ipmitool, pxe_ipminative, agent_ipmitool, agent_pyghmi, agent_ilo, iscsi_ilo, pxe_ilo,
+Bare Metal service supports sending IPMI sensor data to Telemetry with pxe_ipmitool, agent_ipmitool, agent_ilo, iscsi_ilo, pxe_ilo, and with pxe_irmc
-and with pxe_irmc driver starting from Kilo release.
+driver.
 By default, support for sending IPMI sensor data to Telemetry is disabled.
 If you want to enable it, you should make the following two changes in ``ironic.conf``:

 * ``notification_driver = messaging`` in the ``DEFAULT`` section
 * ``send_sensor_data = true`` in the ``conductor`` section